Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/Route 53 Implementation.md

 Before you begin, ensure that you have:

-1. AWS account credentials with sufficient permissions to create hosted zone in route 53
+1. AWS account credentials with sufficient permissions to create hosted zone in XYZ.com

 2. Access to go daddy account as our domain is from go daddy